 Fisheries Teaching and Research Building opens.

-Marsha Landolt is appointed director of SOF.
+Marsha Landolt appointed director of the School of Fisheries.

 John Skalski becomes director of CQS.

-Washington Cooperative Fish & Wildlife Research Unit becomes part of National Biological Survey.
+The Coop becomes part of National Biological Survey.

-SOF celebrates 75 years of colorful history.
+The School celebrates 75 years of colorful history.

-David Armstrong is appointed director of SOF.
+David Armstrong appointed Director of the School of Fisheries.